Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Conclusion

 Olay has a huge presence in the market worldwide as well as the competition.
-So they need to work consistently by keeping their Strengths, Opportunities, Weaknesses, and Threats in the back of their mind to overcome competition and for the long term survival in the market.
+So they need to work consistently by keeping their Strengths, Opportunities, Weaknesses, and Threats in the back of their mind to overcome competition and for long-term survival in the market.

 The company has positioned and marketed its product well, but the awareness and reach were limited when compared to competitors.

-It should increase the frequency of marketing digitally with the campaigns globally to create a digital presence to cut off the competition by scaling different levels of brands connection in the mind of consumers.
+It should increase the frequency of marketing digitally with the campaigns globally to create a digital presence to cut off the competition by scaling different levels of brand connection in the minds of consumers.
 If you want to learn about digital marketing, IIDE is the solution for you it has world-class courses in digital marketing which can help you upskill your knowledge.

 Share post via